waggle-sensor/summer2021/Macintyre/dailyblog.md

 * Downloaded Inkscape and started playing around with it

 ### Wednesday, June 30
+* Watched the seminar about career paths in STEM
+* Went to lunch with people from the group and learned how to use the new vinyl cutting device
+* Set up the vinyl cutter at home to make sure it is running properly
+* Continued working with the node kit and got it running

 ### Thursday, July 1
 ### Friday, July 2